Help Serve Our Community’s Mental Health Needs

 In one of its roles, the board also holds an annual public hearing to solicit public comment on the Mental Health Services Act plan for funding.
 This includes local treatment expansion, system transformation, and prevention and early intervention as well as the county’s share of statewide efforts to raise awareness about mental illness and eliminate suicides.

 Board members serve three-year terms and attend regular monthly meetings.
-Interested community members should contact Janna Jones with Placer County's Adult System of Care at firstname.lastname@example.org or 530-889-7254 for more information and an application.
+Interested community members should email Janna Jones with Placer County's Adult System of Care or 530-889-7254 for more information and an application.